DESKTOP-C9I4NQF/capture/dicectf/interview_opportunity/README.md

-First approach that come in my mind is to reuse the same code from .text region that will not help us for leaking address as library and stack has aslr enable, next approach is to execute main again by calling _libc_start_main which will result into leak of address and also will read buffer again and we do bufferoverflow again.
+First approach that come in my mind is to reuse the same code from .text region that will not help us for leaking library address as stack has aslr enable, next approach is to execute main again by calling _libc_start_main which will result into leak of library address and also will read buffer again and we do bufferoverflow again.

-With the help of rr I recorded who program state and go reverse instruction inorder to get last byte of _libc_start_main which calls main.
+With the help of rr I recorded who program state and go to reverse instruction inorder to get last byte of _libc_start_main which calls main.